lxylxy123456/ECS150Demo/README.md

    1 and 2, and then go to sleep.

 ## `page_table`
 This demo displays the virtual page table of a program.
-The output is [graphviz](https://www.graphviz.org/) code, and can be viewed using `dot.sh`.
-To run `dot.sh`, `graphviz` need to be installed on the machine, and the directory `/tmp/.dot.sh/` will be created and used as temporary directory.
+This program uses the [graphviz](https://pypi.org/project/graphviz/) module in Python 3, which can be installed using `pip`.

 To run the demo, which shows the page table for `page2frame.c`, use:
 ```
-python3 page_table.py | bash dot.sh
+python3 page_table.py /output/image.pdf
 ```

+You can use any other formats that graphviz supports (e.g. `png`, `jpg`)

 To view page table for some existing process with pid `[pid]`, use:
 ```
-python3 page_table.py [pid] | bash dot.sh
+python3 page_table.py /output/image.pdf [pid]
 ```

 Note: this program is still evolving.